AdaCore/RecordFlux/README.md

 RecordFlux is a toolset for the formal specification and generation of verifiable binary parsers, message generators and protocol state machines.

-See the [user's guide](doc/user_guide/index.rst) for more information.
+See the [documentation](https://componolit.github.io/RecordFlux/) for more information.

 ## Contribution and Feedback

 Contributions and feedback to RecordFlux are very welcome.
 To discuss a bug or an enhancement, [open a ticket on GitHub](https://github.com/Componolit/RecordFlux/issues/new/choose) and select the appropriate issue template.
 Please give sufficient information about your issue, the software version you are using and your environment such that the developers can understand and (if necessary) reproduce the problem.
 If none of the provided issue templates fit your needs, feel free to open [a blank issue](https://github.com/Componolit/RecordFlux/issues/new).

-See the [development guide](/doc/development_guide/index.rst) on how to contribute to RecordFlux.
+See the [development guide](https://componolit.github.io/RecordFlux/development_guide/) on how to contribute to RecordFlux.

 ## Licence